Justitia: Fair and Efficient Scheduling of Task-parallel LLM Agents with Selective Pampering: Solution

 Moreover, the resource demand of an LLM inference is not fixed during its lifetime.
 During the generative inference process, the sequence length keeps increasing, leading to increasing KV-cache occupations.
 Therefore, in this paper we propose a \emph{memory-centric} cost modeling method that depicts the cumulative service cost of an LLM inference in both temporal and spatial dimensions.
 To be specific, let $p$ and $d$ respectively represent the prefill and decode token length, then we devise the cost metric, \emph{KV token-time}, as:

 This formula adds up the KV cache occupation\footnote{ The unit of the KV cache occupation is the number of KV cache blocks corresponded to one token (over all the LLM layers and heads), which is fixed for a given LLM.
 This is more concise for analysis than recording the exact KV block number.
-Hereafter in this paper, we describe the total KV cache space also in such units. } over all the iterations\footnote{ For simplicity we do not consider the time difference when generating different tokens.
+We describe the total KV cache space also in such units. } over all the iterations\footnote{ For simplicity we do not consider the time difference when generating different tokens.
 In realistic execution, an LLM sequence would be batched with sequences from other inference requests~\cite{yu2022orca}; all such sequences jointly determine the per-iteration inference latency.
 The inference time of such runtime batches with mixed sequence is statistically stable. } of that inference.
 From the above formula, we can learn that the relationship between the cost volume and the generation length ($d$) is indeed \emph{quadratic}.
 This is more reasonable compared to the \emph{linear} relationship in the cost model of VTC~\cite{vtc} given the inflation effect of $d$ on both memory occupation size and duration.

-Furthermore, the overall serving cost of an LLM application can be naturally defined as the sum of the KV token-time of all its constituting inferences.
-Such a memory-centric modeling method can express the true serving cost of LLM applications.
+Furthermore, the overall serving cost of an LLM agent can be naturally defined as the sum of the KV token-time of all its constituting inferences.
+Such a memory-centric modeling method can express the true serving cost of LLM agents.